 12. Fermented Foods

 Since fasting will decrease your digestive enzyme production, consuming fermented foods is a good idea to break your fast.
 An excellent option would be to combine a tablespoon of fermented sauerkraut with avocado.
+Since some people don’t do well with fermented foods, pay attention to your body.
+Whatever food you pick to break your fast should energize and satisfy you.
+If you are tired and crave sugar, it’s time to re-evaluate your food choices.

 13. Wild-Caught Fish